-3. Teach them to stand up to peer pressure.
+3. Teach them to stand up to peer pressure to bully-proof them.

 Remind your kids they don’t have to say ‘yes’ to their friends.
 A lot of kids get peer pressured into, “if you don’t do this, I won’t be your friend anymore” situations.